AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 This function has a precondition, establishing a relationship between :ada:`X` and :ada:`Y`.
 Their sum has to be different than 0, maybe because we're dividing by :ada:`X + Y` in :ada:`Compute`.
-It also provides some guarantees on the result, the fact that that it has to be different than 0.
+It also provides some guarantees on the result, the fact that it has to be different than 0.
 If we look at a piece of code using these:

 .. code-block:: ada